Completeness of closed Kleinian flat Pseudo-Riemannian Manifolds of Signature (2,2): Reduction of the flat affine geometry

-It follows from \eqref{eq:lemma3.3-1} that~$\Omega$ contains~$y_n + (H_n \cap B_\varepsilon)$, establishing the second point.
-By compactness of~$\overline{\mathcal F}$, we may assume (up to extracting a subsequence) that~$H_n$ converges in the Grassmannian to some~$H_y \in \overline{\mathcal F}$.
-Then~$\overline{\Omega}$ contains~$y + (H_y \cap B_\varepsilon)$, and since~$y \in \partial \Omega$, the inclusion must in fact be
+It follows from \eqref{eq:lemma3.3-1} that~$\Omega$ contains~$y_n + (F_n \cap B_\varepsilon)$, establishing the second point.
+By compactness of~$\mathcal F$, we may assume (up to extracting a subsequence) that~$F_n$ converges in the Grassmannian to some~$F^y \in \mathcal F$.
+Then~$\overline{\Omega}$ contains~$y + (F^y \cap B_\varepsilon)$, and since~$y \in \partial \Omega$, the inclusion must in fact be

-This proves the third point and completes the proof. \end{proof} \begin{remark} In the previous lemma, we do not use the transversality of the elements of the closure of~$\mathcal{F}$.
+This proves the third point and completes the proof. \end{proof} \begin{remark} In the previous lemma, we do not use the transversality of the elements of~$\mathcal{F}$.
 In particular, the lemma asserts that each point of the boundary contains a small neighborhood of an affine subspace. \end{remark}

-The next step is to show the uniqueness of the subspace~$H_y$.
+The next step is to show the uniqueness of the subspace~$F^y$.
 Before doing so, we record the following elementary fact about transversality.

 \begin{lemma} Let~$E,F\subset\mathbb{R}^d$ be linear subspaces with~$E+F=\mathbb{R}^d$.
 Let~$E_n\to E$ in the Grassmannian and~$y_n\to y$ in~$\mathbb{R}^d$.
 Fix~$\varepsilon>0$.
 Then for all sufficiently large~$n$ the sets